When I register my Gateway, the App shows “Failed to Join”.

 The sensor failed to alert me when my patient got up.

 Check the status of the patient on your app, when your patient got up but you did not hear an alert.

 (1) If the patient status shows "Sleeping", most likely the sensor is not properly positioned on the clothes.
-Make sure that the "SafeWander" logo on the sensor is leveled (i.e., parallel to the ground when the patient stands.)
+Make sure that the "SafeWander" logo on the sensor is leveled (i.e., parallel to the shoulder line)

 (b) Your phone is not on Do Not Disturb mode (with a moon crest symbol).
 If it is, deactivate it.

 (c) You can also try to turn off and restart your phone.

 (3) If the patient status shows "No sensor signal", see answers to the next question